-(2) A member does not commit an offence against subregulation (1) if he consumes intoxicating liquor at the Police Canteen.
+(2) A member does not commit an offence against subregulation (1) if the member consumes intoxicating liquor at the Police Canteen.

+[Regulation 617 amended in Gazette 20 May 2014 p.
+1617.]

 618. Premises supplying intoxicating liquor

-(1) Subject to subregulation (2), a member or cadet shall not keep premises for the sale of intoxicating liquor either in his own or any other name or be directly or indirectly interested in the management or control of any such premises.
+(1) Subject to subregulation (2), a member shall not keep premises for the sale of intoxicating liquor either in the member’s own or any other name or be directly or indirectly interested in the management or control of any such premises.

-(2) The Commissioner of Police may in writing authorise a member or cadet to keep premises for the sale of intoxicating liquor or to be directly or indirectly interested in the management or control of any such premises if —
+(2) The Commissioner of Police may in writing authorise a member to keep premises for the sale of intoxicating liquor or to be directly or indirectly interested in the management or control of any such premises if —

 (a) the premises have been approved by the Commissioner; and

-(b) the member or cadet is a member of the Western Australian Police Social Club (Inc.); and
+(b) the member is a member of the Western Australian Police Social Club (Inc.); and

 (c) the premises are owned or leased by that Club.

 [Regulation 618 amended in Gazette 14 Nov 1997 p.
-6457.]
+6457; 20 May 2014 p.
+1611 and 1617.]

 619. Restrictions relating to loans, securities and debts

-A member or cadet shall not —
+A member shall not —

 (a) lend money to any superior or borrow money or accept presents from any inferior;

-(b) induce any other member or cadet to become a security for a loan or debt;
+(b) induce any other member to become a security for a loan or debt;

 (c) neglect to pay a lawful debt.

+[Regulation 619 amended in Gazette 20 May 2014 p.
+1611.]

 620. Interest in racing

-A member or cadet being an owner or directly or indirectly interested in or in any way taking part in the training or racing of a race horse or racing dog shall not act in a manner likely to bring discredit on the reputation of the Force or unbecoming to a member of the Force or cadet.
+A member being an owner or directly or indirectly interested in or in any way taking part in the training or racing of a race horse or racing dog shall not act in a manner likely to bring discredit on the reputation of the Force or unbecoming to a member of the Force.

+[Regulation 620 amended in Gazette 20 May 2014 p.
+1611.]

 621. Restrictions relating to trade, business or professions outside Force

-(1) A member or cadet shall not carry on any trade, business or profession or accept any other remuneration for employment without the approval of the Commissioner or a commissioned officer.
+(1) A member shall not carry on any trade, business or profession or accept any other remuneration for employment without the approval of the Commissioner or a commissioned officer.

 (2) The approval under subregulation (1) must be given in accordance with, and subject to, any instructions or directions issued by the Commissioner.

 [Regulation 621 amended in Gazette 30 Dec 2005 p.
-6879.]
+6879; 20 May 2014 p.
+1611.]

 622. Acts against discipline

-A member or cadet shall not induce or attempt to induce any member of the Force or cadet to withhold his services, or commit a breach of discipline, or connive at or knowingly be an accessory to any offence against discipline of the Force.
+A member shall not induce or attempt to induce any member of the Force to withhold his or her services, or commit a breach of discipline, or connive at or knowingly be an accessory to any offence against discipline of the Force.

+[Regulation 622 amended in Gazette 20 May 2014 p.
+1611 and 1615-16.]

 623. Offence against discipline to be reported

-Any member being an officer, non-commissioned officer or officer in charge of a police station shall report promptly any member or cadet who has committed an offence against discipline of the Force.
+Any member being an officer, non-commissioned officer or officer in charge of a police station shall report promptly any member who has committed an offence against discipline of the Force.

+[Regulation 623 amended in Gazette 20 May 2014 p.
+1611.]

 624. Investigation into acts against discipline

-(1) Where an allegation is made that a member or cadet has committed an offence against the discipline of the Force the officer designated by the Commissioner for that purpose or the officer in charge of the region or branch in which the member or cadet is stationed shall cause an investigation to be made by a commissioned officer or non-commissioned officer (in subregulation (2) called the investigating officer) into the allegation.
+(1) Where an allegation is made that a member has committed an offence against the discipline of the Force the officer designated by the Commissioner for that purpose or the officer in charge of the region or branch in which the member is stationed shall cause an investigation to be made by a commissioned officer or non-commissioned officer (in subregulation (2) called the investigating officer) into the allegation.

-(2) The investigating officer shall on completing his investigation make his report to the officer by whom he was appointed to make the investigation.
+(2) Upon completion of the investigation the investigating officer shall make a report to the officer by whom the investigating officer was appointed to make the investigation.